Elizabeth Quay: Opposition campaigns

 Following the announcement, the proposals created extensive public debate and opposition due to its supposed failure to sustain respect for heritage, and potential risks to the ecology of the river.

 At a "Foreshore Forum" in 2011, organised by the History Council of Western Australia, speakers examined the history and heritage of the site, and expressed concerns about the way in which the heritage aspects of the site were to be interpreted.
 Speakers suggested that a thorough archaeological examination of the site for European artefacts associated with the early commercial maritime activities and later recreational bathing activities on the site should be included as part of any digging for the proposed inlet.
 Subsequent discoveries during the excavation process have included a set of timber poles and timber "steps", consistent with pier construction of the 19th century and the formwork for the Barrack Square retaining wall.

 Concerns were raised about the impact on the Perth road network resulting from the diversion of Riverside Drive traffic around the new inlet.

 As part of the proposed works the Graham Farmer Freeway had additional lanes installed in the Northbridge Tunnel to encourage motorists to bypass the city.
 The Royal Automobile Club raised early concerns that loss of the emergency lanes might affect emergency response times.
 Although a tunnel, either under the inlet, or as part of one of the suggested alternative schemes, has previously been dismissed, the suggestion that a tunnel might be built at some time in the future has not been totally dismissed.

 A lobby group named "City Gatekeepers" headed by urban planner Linley Lutton was formed to oppose the plans.
 The group described the plans as being "badly flawed" and forced through without opportunity for public consultation or comment.
 Between 500 and 2000 people (depending on the source of the crowd estimate) attended a protest rally organised by the group on the Esplanade on 26 February 2012.
 Kate Doust, MLC, presented two petitions against the development, one with 8667 signatures and a second with 662 signatures, to the Western Australian Legislative Council on 6 March 2012.
 A third petition, containing 1,117 signatures, was tabled on 29 March 2012.
-The City Gatekeepers also released a number of alternative concept designs, one of which included a landbridge over Riverside Drive, and all featuring the retention of all or most of the Esplanade, based upon the heritage values of the site.
+The City Gatekeepers also released a number of alternative concept designs, one of which included a land bridge over Riverside Drive, and all featuring the retention of all or most of the Esplanade, based upon the heritage values of the site.

 Similar comments have been made by other planning and design professionals and by the Western Australian Policy Forum.

 CityVision also released a number of alternative plans.

 Supporters of the project noted that the parcel of land was reclaimed from the Swan River in the 1930s, leading to questions of its heritage value as a decades-old predominantly grassed area and road.